RustFestEU/blog.rustfest.eu/_posts/2017-03-21-this-week-in-rustfest-6-early-bird-sales-end-today-and-first-talk-announcements.md

   - badboy
 ---

-## Last day of early birds
+## Don't be late for early birds!

-Just a quick reminder that our _early bird sale_ (tickets at 89EUR) _ends today_ at 7pm GMT.
+Just a quick reminder that our [early bird sale ends today](https://ti.to/asquera-event-ug/rustfest-kyiv) at 7pm GMT.
 From then on, tickets will be sold at the regular price until April 9th.
 If you were tentative about coming, here are some good reasons:

 ## Announcing the first talks